Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 1. Differences in Physiological Scale and Metabolism

 Children differ from adults in body mass, metabolic rate, organ maturity, and nutrient storage capacity.
-These differences influence how nutrients are absorbed, distributed, metabolized, and excreted.² A smaller body does not simply need a smaller version of the adult dose.
-The relationship is not proportional, and safety margins can narrow more quickly with ongoing use.
+These differences influence how nutrients are absorbed, distributed, metabolized, and excreted.ยฒ

 2. Differences in Developmental Sensitivity

 Children undergo rapid growth and neurological development.
-Certain nutrients are critical during specific windows, but excess intake during those same windows can also carry greater implications.³
+Certain nutrients are critical during specific windows, but excess intake can also carry greater implications during development.ยณ

 3. Differences in Evidence Base

-A significant portion of supplement research is conducted in adults.⁴ Pediatric data is often limited in duration, narrower in scope, and ethically constrained.
-A study in adults may be useful background, but it does not automatically answer a pediatric question.⁵
+A significant portion of supplement research is conducted in adults.โด Pediatric data is often limited in duration, narrower in scope, ethically constrained, and extrapolated cautiously.
+Adult findings do not automatically translate to children.โต

 The limits of extrapolating adult data are examined in more depth in How to Interpret Supplement Research Without Getting Misled.